christiancheng15/StockX-360/README.md

 # StockX 360° GIF Generator

 ### Generate 360° GIF images from StockX and showcase product from all angles.
 Enhance online presentations and engage your audience with dynamic visual content.
 This project was initially created as a concept to generate dynamic Instagram posts.
 The aim was to allow customers to easily view product designs from all angles, addressing one of the biggest requests.

+⚠️ This script requires an update.
+Due to recent changes in the website's API, the script may no longer work as expected.

 ## Features
 - 360° GIFs: Automatically convert images into smooth, looping GIFs that showcase products from all angles.